Hudson and Wardrop: The proposal

 Several months were devoted by the architects, Messrs.
 Hudson & Wardrop, to the consideration of the character of the Memorial.
 It was thought that in accordance with the established custom of observing on Armistice Day, (at the eleventh hour of the eleventh day of the eleventh month) a period of silence, the Memorial must be a silent one.
 Further, a Memorial to our country's sacrifice in the Great War calls neither for "A Shaft of Might" nor "An Arch of Triumph"; but for a "Shrine of Remembrance" which, by its nobility of mass and line will perpetually inspire men to dedicate themselves to the cause for which the Memorial stands.

 The theme is Remembrance, and the design is indicative of Remembrance.
 It is Australian in feeling, in that it stands for the highest of Australian ideals - ideals we fought for—Patriotism, Sacrifice, Justice, and Freedom.
-Further, the climax of a pilgrimage to the Memorial is at "The Rock of Remembrance" lit by the eye of light (Note: The "Eternal Eye of Light" is an long aperture carefully drilled through a block of stone, designed to permit the passage of sunlight at 11 o'clock on 11 November.) and emblematically guarded by the best of virtues striven for by our glorious dead.
+Further, the climax of a pilgrimage to the Memorial is at "The Rock of Remembrance" lit by the eye of light (Note: The "Eternal Eye of Light" is a long aperture carefully drilled through a block of stone, designed to permit the passage of sunlight at 11 o'clock on 11 November.) and emblematically guarded by the best of virtues striven for by our glorious dead.

 The Site has not an abrupt rise and calls for a structure rather growing out of the contour of the hill than rising abruptly from it.
-Further, the Memorial is so situated on the site that it will be clearly visible from the heart of the city and easy of access from all approaches—thus bringing the purpose of the Memorial into the daily lives of our citizens.

-It stands out and dominates the surrounding country, and will be a landmark for all shipping navigating Port Phillip.
+Further, the Memorial is so situated on the site that it will be clearly visible from the heart of the city and easy of access from all approaches—thus bringing the purpose of the Memorial into the daily lives of our citizens.It stands out and dominates the surrounding country, and will be a landmark for all shipping navigating Port Phillip.